maintaining healthy gaming habits

 • difficulties with studies or work.

-People who have difficulty with gaming may also be experiencing other mental health conditions, for example, difficulty with their mood.
+People who have difficulty with gaming may also be experiencing other mental health conditions, for example, difficulty with their mood and sleep.

 There are a lot of tips that can help with keeping your game time in balance.
 Time spent gaming can sneak up without you realising it.
 Here are some things that you could consider: